hramireddy1/hramireddy1.github.io/content/about/index.md

 ---
 title: 'About Me'
-avatar: 'me.jpg'
+avatar: 'ups-shot.jpg'
 skills:
-  - Java Enterprise
-  - Spring MVC & Maven
-  - Jenkins (CI/CD)
+  - Google Sheets
-  - Kafka & Couchbase
+  - Python
-  - JUnit & TestNG
+  - SQL
+  - Data Visualization
+  - Data Pipeline Creation
-  - IntelliJ Idea
+  - Automation
 ---

-Hello!
-Interestingly, I have been a student of Bio-Maths in my high school and got introduced to programming in my freshman year at [BIT Mesra](https://www.bitmesra.ac.in/).
-Since then, I started developing Web and ML projects, and completed my Bachelors in Computer Science and Engineering (2016-2020) with [86.3% aggregate](https://drive.google.com/file/d/1G4UBPBP0mvWZLRdkF_EcpmKKGp7_OA8U/view?usp=sharing).
+Hey there!
+My journey with programming began when I was introduced to Python in high school.
+The idea of one programming language having the ability to perform many functions in different domains from robotics to web development was fascinating to me.
+During my bachelor's at [VNR Vignana Jyothi Institute of Engineering and Technology](http://www.vnrvjiet.ac.in/), I had the opportunity to turn my passion and curiosity into a degree in Electronics and Communication Engineering (2015-2019) with a [8.43]() GPA.

+After graduation, I was fortunate enough to turn my curiosity into work for a leading consultant company in the R&D department primarily working with Robotics and IoT.
+This has helped me realize a love for analytical thinking and data-driven decision making.

-Today, I'm currently working as a scrum developer responsible for several microservices code development and testing in Amdocs Technology Billing and RTB project.
+Today, I'm currently working as a Business Analyst at Uber responsible for delivering actionable insights from the vast amounts of data generated.
+This could be in the form of a dashboard, report, deep dive tool etc.

-I have also been awarded as Winner in Design Thinking Hackathon and Runners-Up in [Project ICE Fair](https://drive.google.com/file/d/1laynNsd9hIqxL-imT8dkAWqq7ZO4hj1a/view?usp=sharing) by Amdocs.
+I am also a Google Cloud certified [Professional Data Engineer](https://www.credential.net/6882d573-c9c8-446f-9f6b-6c72dc721b13).
+A business analyst must be able to work at the intersection of technology and business and that sounds exciting for me as I believe in my technical skills and I intend to further boost my business acumen.

-Here is a list of the technologies that I work with in Amdocs!
+Here is a list of the technologies that I work with at Uber!